stelar-labs/pulsar-network-rs/README.md

 Pulsar Network is a distributed hash table peer-to-peer messaging protocol for the Astreuos Blockchain written in Rust.

 ### Features
-- Send & Receive Messages between Peers.
+- Send and Receive Messages between Peers.
-- A Message contains the nonce, body,
+- A Message contains the Body, Message Kind, a Nonce and the Sender Peer.
-- Message encryption using chacha20poly1305 and a blake3 hash, of the shared point on Curve 25519, as the key.
+- Message encryption using ChaCha20Poly1305 and a Blake3 hash, of the shared point on Curve 25519, as the key.
-- Peers can be pinged and respond with their public key & routes.
+- Peers can be pinged and respond with their public key & routes supported.
 - Currently supported route is Astreuos Blockchain Validation.

 ### API